phisad/sose20-deep-nlp/docs/index.md

 **\[M&S\]** Moore, Will H. & David A. Siegel (2013).
 A Mathematics Course for Political and Social Research.
 Princeton University Press.

 **\[DR\]** Rao, Delip & Brian McMahan (2019).
 Natural language processing with PyTorch: build intelligent language applications using deep learning.
 Beijing: O'Reilly.
+IMPORTANT: please choose 'read online' in order not to block the book.

 ⭐️**All the books are available through the UP network.**